 - What’s On

 Cultural links were as close as trade links: the royal library acquired Ottoman and Arabic manuscripts and the 1001 Nights were translated into French.
-French engineers were sent to survey Ottoman ports in case the Ottoman Empire collapsed and a selection of their drawings will be shown during the talk.
+French engineers were sent to survey Ottoman ports, just in case the Ottoman Empire collapsed – a selection of their drawings is shown during the talk.

 Dr Mansel is a historian of courts and cities, and of France and the Ottoman Empire.
 His most recent book King of World: The Life of Louis XIV was published in July 2019.
 He co-founded the Society for Court Studies with David Starkey, Robert Oresko and Simon Thurley in 1995.
 He is also a Trustee of the Levantine Heritage Foundation.
 His latest article in Cornucopia focuses on Mouradgea d’Ohsson, whose Tableau général is the subject of a new book by Carter Vaughn Findley.